Newspaper Page Text

 who it is believed entered his place

-for the purpose of robbery
+for the purpose of robbery.

 Rev. Smith was alone in his store

-when a stranger entered. he told
+when a stranger entered, tie told

 police before his death.
 The